 Complete the steps below to register for the programme.

-Please note that If you would like to be considered for an AES or Mr. Julia Henriëtte Jaarsma-Adolfs scholarship, the application deadline is the 15 January.
-The application deadline for all other scholarships is 1 April.
+Please note that If you would like to be considered for an AES, AMS or Mr. Julia Henriëtte Jaarsma-Adolfs scholarship, the application deadline is the 15 January 2020.

 In an international environment, sufficient mastery of the English language is critical for academic success.
 Students must take an English-language proficiency test to demonstrate their ability.
 The Amsterdam Law School accepts the following tests and test results: